Dr Alison Fixsen

 Dr Alison Fixsen Senior Lecturer

-Dr Alison Fixsen is a Senior Lecturer in the Faculty of Science and Technology at the University of Westminster (UoW) and an experienced healthcare practitioner.
-Alison holds a doctorate in professional studies (personal and professional education.
+Dr Alison Fixsen is a Senior Lecturer and Ethics coordinator for the School of Social Sciences Science and Technology at the University of Westminster (UoW) and an experienced healthcare practitioner.
+Her doctorate was on self care and personal and professional education.

 Alison is an established author, presenter and theorist within the global health and social science communities, with unique expertise in the fields of symbolic interactionism and ethnography.
 Her approach is multidisciplinary, with projects and published work spanning psychology, sociology, health sciences and education.
 She is an active member of the British Sociological Association, the European Sociological Association and the Association for Symbolic Interactionism.
 She is a member of the ESA Sociology of Education committee, and reviewer for three sociology journals.